 Can Spicy Food Be Healthy?

 Many spicy foods are loaded with nutrients and offer plenty of nutritional benefits.
 Chili peppers, for example are a great source of vitamin E, along with vitamin A, vitamin B6, vitamin K, iron, and fiber.
 Meanwhile, spices like chili, turmeric, cayenne, and black pepper possess anti-inflammatory properties.

 If you enjoy the taste of spicy food and it doesn't bother your stomach, nutritionists say there's no reason to shy away from it.
 "Know that the heat, or some light tingle or sweat on your nose, is not the same as digestive issues and is a common experience with spicy foods," Zeitlin says.
 "It is really all about personal preference here on whether spicy foods belong in your diet or not."

-Many chili peppers also contain a compound called capsaicin may reduce inflammation and pain, among other health benefits.
+Many chili peppers also contain a compound called capsaicin that may reduce inflammation and pain, among other health benefits.
 "Capsaicin has also been shown to help lower the risk of heart disease by helping to regulate blood pressure and lowering your LDL (or bad) cholesterol," Zeitlin says.